 Our best practices to design data-intensive applications

-Data is a valuable resource in today's world, but to unlock its full potential and extract meaningful insights, it must be carefully presented and analyzed.
+Data is a valuable resource in today's world, but to unlock its full potential and extract meaningful, deeper insights, it must be carefully presented and analyzed.
 For that reason:

 - Design for scalability: Data-intensive applications need to be designed with scalability in mind from the outset, as the amount of data they process is likely to increase over time.
 This means designing a flexible architecture that can easily scale up or down as needed.
 By creating UI kits, and building UX design systems will help to ensure your product will stay consistent when growing.